avinash04/spring-petclinic-main/readme.md

 5) Create Jenkinsfile
    - Create Jenkinsfile and add scripts to run pipeline (we can use pipeline syntax in jenkin for reference)
+   - Checkout specific branch to build the code
-   - Add maven task packgae which will compile, run tests and generate the jar (Use maven name defined in step 1)
+   - Add maven task packgae which will compile, run tests (Use maven name defined in step 1 and Step 2)
+   - Resolve the dependencies against Artifactory (Step 3)
+   - Deploy artifacts to local JFrog artifactory
-   - Build Docker image
+   - Build Docker Image
+   - Push Docker Image
    - Publish image using docker registry with build number used as tag (sample tag: $ARTIFACTORY_REGISTRY/spring-petclinic-2.4.6:47)
    - Send Email Notification